nhtt1026/People-s-Coffee-Sales-Forecasting-Marketing-Dashboard/README.md

 ## 1) Problem Overview:

-People’s Coffee is a local café chain with three branches across Melbourne.
+People’s Coffee is a local café chain with 3 branches across Melbourne (https://peoplescoffee.com.au/).
 This project focuses on the 440 Collins Street CBD branch, where management needs a data-driven way to:

 - Track sales performance over time